 - Tournament selection without replacement.
 To perform this selection, k individuals are first randomly picked from the population (where k is the tournament size), while avoiding using any member of the population more than once.
-The selected individual is then chosen as the one with the best fitness among those picked in the first stage.. - One-point crossover: For each dimension, a subtree from one of the parents is substituted by one from the other parent.
-The procedure is specified in algorithm 1.
-An example, for one of the dimensions only, can be seen in figure 2. - Swap mutation: This is a conservative mutation operator, that helps diversify the search within a close neighborhood of a given solution.
-It consists of exchanging the primitive associated to a node by one that has the same number of arguments.
+The selected individual is then chosen as the one with the best fitness among those picked in the first stage. - One-point crossover: for each dimension, a subtree from one of the parents is substituted by one from the other parent.
+The procedure is specified in Algorithm 1.
+An example, for one of the dimensions only, can be seen in Fig. 2.